Nashville-Public-Library/bedework-docs/docs/add-events/description.md

     - Microsoft Word
     - Gardening

+## What to avoid

-Don't include event times in the description field.
+- Don't include event times in the description field.
-Don’t use special characters in titles. ``(& ` ~ @)``
+- Don’t use special characters in titles. ``(& ` ~ @)``

-Avoid using acronyms or jargon that are unfamiliar to the general public.
+- Avoid using acronyms or jargon that are unfamiliar to the general public.
 Spell out "NPL."

-Do not include phone numbers for branch library.
+- Do not include phone numbers for branch library.
 Phone is displayed when you choose a contact.
 This is redundant and risks typos.

 Refer to the [NPL Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for writing style rules governing all library communications.